-We began operating in North Carolina in 1957 and today manage three lumber mills and more than 500,000 acres of timberland in the state.
-That experience provides the basis for Cool Springs, a working forest with school lessons about forestry working in harmony with wildlife habitat, air quality, water quality and recreational activities.
+Weyerhaeuser began operating in North Carolina in 1957, and today we manage three lumber mills and around 600,000 acres of timberland in the state.
+That experience provides the basis for our Cool Springs Environmental Education Center, a working forest with school lessons about how sustainable forestry can work in harmony with wildlife habitat, air quality, water quality and recreational activities.

-We offer miles of trails suitable for all grade and skill levels, from under one hour to three hours or more:
+We offer miles of trails suitable for all grades and skill levels, with walking times ranging from under one hour to three hours or more:

 A short half-mile hike exploring a mixed pine and hardwood forest along Swift Creek.
-Best suited for very young children (K–1st grade) or groups with limited time.
-Time: less than one hour.
+Best suited for very young children (K–first grade) or groups with limited time.
+Time: Less than one hour.

-This 1.2-mile trail winds along Swift Creek, along the edge of a field, through a pine plantation, past a grave site, over a swamp on an elevated boardwalk and back through a Cypress-Gum bottomland hardwood swamp.
-Appropriate for 2nd grade students and above.
-Time: about 2 hours.
+This 1.2-mile trail winds along Swift Creek, along the edge of a field, through a pine plantation, past a grave site, over a swamp on an elevated boardwalk and back through a cypress-gum bottomland hardwood swamp.
+Appropriate for second grade students and above.
+Time: About two hours.

 This 2-mile trail goes through the edge of a pine plantation, around a swamp and through a mature pine and hardwood forest along the banks of the Neuse River.
-Incorporates a visit to a historic Long Leaf Pine tree, still bearing scars from the turpentine era.
-Appropriate for 3rd grade students and above.
-Time: about 2.5 hours.
+It incorporates a visit to a historical longleaf pine tree that still bears scars from the turpentine era.
+Appropriate for third grade students and above.
+Time: About 2.5 hours.

 Bear Stomp is a 3-mile trail combining aspects of the Creekside, Plantation Ridge and Beaver Gulley hikes.
-Appropriate for 4th grade students and above.
-We advise students pack a snack and drink for a short half-point break at our Riverside Picnic Shelter.
-Time: about 2.5–3 hours.
+Appropriate for fourth grade students and above.
+We recommend hikers pack a snack and drink for a short half-point break at our Riverside Picnic Shelter.
+Time: About 2.5–3 hours.